On this page

 - Ensure profitable financial arrangements for the participation of talented young people from disadvantaged background in the activities carried out by professional arts training institutions;

-- Provide financial support to the establishments which promote cultural and artistic activities for youth (youth centres, student cultural centres, YNGO) in order to ensure better and more attractive conditions for youth participation in such activities.
+- Provide financial support to the establishments which promote cultural and artistic activities for youth (youth centres, student cultural centres, youth NGOs) in order to ensure better and more attractive conditions for youth participation in such activities.

-The Ministry of Youth and Sports is the main government authority responsible for the implementation of the Youth Strategy, including the specific objectives on culture.
+The Ministry of Youth and Sports was the main government authority responsible for the implementation of the Youth Strategy 2015-2020, including the specific objectives on culture.